About The Movie

 Slocum inherited her wealth from a banker father and a mother who was descended from Nicholas Brown, whose philanthropy led officials in 1804 to change the name of the College of Rhode Island to Brown University.
 Slocum was opinionated.
 She was kind and generous to family and friends -- and could be a harsh employer.
 She belonged to all of the exclusive clubs.
 She was a friend of royalty, presidents, senators, governors, billionaires, bankers, America’s Cup sailors, writers, musicians, artists, curators, debutantes, fellow heirs and heiresses, Doris Duke, and Sunny and Claus von Bulow.
 She was known for her elegance, wit, teasing ways and conservative politics, especially her anti-abortion views –– and the lavish dinner parties, receptions and balls that she hosted for more than half a century at her 459 Bellevue Avenue estate, whose interiors were designed by Ogden Codman Jr., with landscaping by Frederick Law Olmstead.
 An invitation to an Eileen Slocum party was coveted, and could not be refused (or bought).

-The filmmakers have exclusive access to Slocum’s archives -- and to her Bellevue Avenue mansion, where much of the film is being shot -- through an agreement they reached with Slocum’s children: Jerry Slocum, Margy Slocum Quinn and Beryl Slocum Powell.
-Under this same agreement, Miller and Bettencourt will also enjoy access to the archives of Slocum’s late husband, John Jermain Slocum.
+The filmmakers enjoyed exclusive access to Slocum’s archives -- and to her Bellevue Avenue mansion, where much of the film was shot -- through an agreement they reached with Slocum’s children: Jerry Slocum, Margy Slocum Quinn and Beryl Slocum Powell.
+Under this same agreement, Miller and Bettencourt also enjoyed access to the archives of Slocum’s late husband, John Jermain Slocum.
 A diplomat, Harvard classmate and friend of David Rockefeller, and bibliophile, John Slocum gathered the world’s foremost James Joyce collection, which now resides in Yale University’s Beinecke Rare Book and Manuscript Library.
 A noted patron of the arts until his death in 1997, Slocum and his wife counted Henry Miller, Eudora Welty and Gertude Stein among his friends.

-While Eileen Slocum is the protagonist of the story, BEHIND THE HEDGEROW will have an intriguing supporting cast, including such prominent Newporters as Hugh D. Auchincloss III, known as Yusha, and Betty "Boop" Blake, a noted art collector who winters in Texas.
+While Eileen Slocum is the protagonist of the story, BEHIND THE HEDGEROW has an intriguing supporting cast, including such prominent Newporters as Hugh D. Auchincloss III, known as Yusha, and Betty "Boop" Blake, a noted art collector who winters in Texas.
 Both Yusha and Boop were lifelong friends of Eileen.
+Both appear for the first time ever in a film.

-The narrator of the film will be Eileen Slocum herself.
+The narrator of the film was Eileen Slocum herself.
 Through a newspaper series he wrote about Newport society, Miller, a longtime staff writer at The Providence Journal, became a confidante of Slocum.
 During their long relationship, he spent hours recording Slocum as she discussed her life, her world, and her beliefs.
-These tapes, donated to Newport’s historic Redwood Library and Athenaeum, are being digitized and the sound quality enhanced for the documentary.
+These tapes, donated to Newport’s historic Redwood Library and Athenaeum, were digitized and the sound quality was enhanced for the documentary.

-The movie will be enhanced with an original score composed and conducted by Ben Mesiti and Lonnie Montaquila, the same talented musicians of ON THE LAKE: Life and Love in a Distant Place, which premiered in February 2009 and has been shown on PBS affiliates coast to coast.
-Talented editor Harry Cawthorn and assistant director Josh Fishlock, key personnel with ON THE LAKE, are also back.
+The movie is completed with an original score composed and conducted by Ben Mesiti and Lonnie Montaquila, the same talented musicians of ON THE LAKE: Life and Love in a Distant Place, which premiered in February 2009, has been shown on PBS affiliates coast to coast, and was nominated for a New England Emmy.
+Talented editor Harry Cawthorn was also back to help make BEHIND THE HEDGEROW.

 Follow us on TWITTER and join our fan page on FACEBOOK.